raymondji/commitstack/README.md

 - It's not clear how to push all branches in a stack except listing them out individually
 - Once you've pushed your branches, you also need to manually set the target branches on Gitlab/Github.
 If you want to give reviewers context about other PRs in the stack, that's manual too.

-You could make things better with a lot of [git fu and custom git aliases](https://www.codetinkerer.com/2023/10/01/stacked-branches-with-vanilla-git.html), and I did that for a long time, or add a tool that provides a more cohesive experience.
+You can make things better with a lot of [git fu and custom git aliases](https://www.codetinkerer.com/2023/10/01/stacked-branches-with-vanilla-git.html), which I did too for a long time.
+Some things were still hard to automate, and eventually I rewrote my aliases/scripts into `git stack`.

 ## Why `git stack`?

-`git stack` aims to provide a minimal set of tools to make "native stacking" more ergonomic.
+`git stack` aims to add just enough functionality to make "native stacking" more ergonomic.

 There are many [great](https://graphite.dev/) [stacking](https://github.com/aviator-co/av) [tools](https://github.com/gitbutlerapp/gitbutler) already, but most of them require external metadata to keep track of stacks.
-That means they can provide powerful features, but also that you can't just `git checkout -b myfeature` anymore. `git stack` works entirely on top of native Git features - it's completely stateless, and automatically infers stacks from your commit structure.
+That means they can innovate more on features and UX, but also that you can't just `git checkout -b myfeature` anymore. `git stack` works entirely on top of native Git.
+It's completely stateless, and works by automatically inferring stacks from your commit structure.

 In addition, `git stack` helps with the other half of the puzzle.
-It integrates with Gitlab and Github to automate creating and updating MRs/PRs from a stack.
-I was surprised to find that many of the popular stacking tools support Github only.
+It integrates with both Gitlab and Github to automate creating and updating MRs/PRs from a stack.
+I was surprised to find that many of the popular stacking tools only support Github.

 ## Installation